Education and Social Justice Project 2020 Cohort

 Tierra Hatfield

-Tierra Hatfield (G’22) was a graduate student in the M.A. in Conflict Resolution program at Georgetown University, where she also pursued a certificate in global human development.
+Tierra Hatfield (G’22) graduated from the the M.A. in Conflict Resolution program in 2022, where she also earned a certificate in global human development.

 Rohil Kulkarni